buildbot/buildbot/master/docs/manual/installation/worker.rst

     If set, the generated connection string starts with ``tls`` instead of with ``tcp``, allowing encrypted connection to the buildmaster.
     Make sure the worker trusts the buildmasters certificate.
 If you have an non-authoritative certificate (CA is self-signed) see ``connection_string`` below.

+.. option:: --delete-leftover-dirs

+    Can also be passed directly to the Worker constructor in :file:`buildbot.tac`.
+    If set, unexpected directories in worker base directory will be removed.
+    Otherwise, a warning will be displayed in :file:`twistd.log` so that you can manually remove them.

 .. _Other-Worker-Configuration:

 Other Worker Configuration